We all have our favorites, don’t we?

 Lemon Balm is worth having in your garden for the smell alone.
 I also like it because it self-seeds freely and is aesthetically pleasing!
 Lemon Balm is a member of the mint family and is a calming herb that reduces anxiety and promotes sleep.
 It even helps with indigestion!
 Use the leaves fresh or dried for a calming and refreshing tea…and oh, the smell!
 Now, for an added bonus.
 Lemon Balm is rich in caffeic acid and rosmarinic acid, which are powerful antioxidants.
 Lemon Balm (Melissa Officinalis) essential oil is even more powerful!

 Mullein is a beautiful plant in which both the flowers and the leaves are used medicinally.
 Mullein tea is used for the respiratory system and calms coughs and inflammation.
 It grows wild here in Ohio and grows freely in my garden.
-Mullein leaves are very effective when you have skin irritation or bee sting.
+Mullein leaves are very effective when you have skin irritation or a bee sting.
 Wet the leaf or chew it ( yes, I actually said chew it and spit it out) and put it on the sting.

 Peppermint essential oil has saved my stomach so many times over the years I have lost count.
 I have Celiac Disease, therefore, my intestines are easily irritated and Peppermint can always make me feel better.
 It is also good for colic and has been shown to enhance memory.
 It is clear now to those of you who know me why I love this herb so much!
 I also use Peppermint essential oil with the same success and love.
 Interested in more Anti-inflammatory essential oils?

 Self Heal was first introduced to me by my 25-year-old autistic daughter.
 She is generally recognized as knowing absolutely everything about three subjects …Dogs, Botany, and Genetics.
-She found this wonderful herb growing many places in our yard and we have now transplanted it into the herb garden.
+She found this wonderful herb growing in many places in our yard and we have now transplanted it into the herb garden.
 Thanks, Kylie!
 Self Heal has been historically used in treating a sore throat.
 It works well for that.
 It is also a diuretic and has wonderful antioxidant properties.
-Studies are now being conducted on Self Heal’s antibiotic, anti-tumor and its ability to lower blood pressure,
+Studies are now being conducted on Self Heal’s antibiotic, anti-tumor, and its ability to lower blood pressure.

 YOUR TURN…